 As a Midshipman in the University of Pennsylvania NROTC program, you will have the opportunity to pursue a top-tier education while working toward a commission in the United States Navy or Marine Corps.
 The NROTC program is styled to complement a normal college lifestyle.
 Midshipmen excel academically and are encouraged to participate in varsity sports, student government, fraternities and sororities, and other extracurricular activities.

 Yes, we would love to have you come and check out the program.
-Prospective students who are visiting campus are encouraged to visit the Hollenback Center or shadow a current Midshipman.
+Prospective students who are visiting campus are encouraged to visit our temporary home at the Franklin Annex Building or shadow a current Midshipman.
 Opportunities include participating in PT or leadership lab, meeting with the freshmen advisor, and following a current Midshipmen around to all of their classes.

 No. Your ROTC scholarship will give you a living stipend but will not pay for your room and board.
 However, some universities subsidize your on-campus living expenses:

 Room and Board charges are not subsidized by the University of Pennsylvania.

 100 percent of Housing charges and 25 percent of Board charges are covered by the University for NROTC Midshipmen under scholarship.
 You are still required to pay the housing deposit at the beginning of your freshman year.
 It will be returned to you, as any deposit would, assuming you do not cause damage or otherwise violate Drexel’s housing agreement.
 It is possible that your housing deposit will be waived in subsequent years as long as you register in the designated window.

 Orientation is almost a month before classes start at Drexel University.
 If you are not from the surrounding area of Drexel University and there is an issue with you traveling to Philadelphia for orientation and then going home and returning to Philadelphia for the start of school, please inform LT Miller at email@example.com.